AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 ![](assets/locale-time-350x83.png)

-## Exploiting Google Sheets functions
+## Exploiting [!DNL Google Sheets] functions

-If you miss a built-in function, but it is featured by Google Sheets, you may exploit it.
-For more information, see [Use Google Sheets functions](../../workfront-fusion/functions/map-using-functions.md#exploiti) in [Map items using functions in Adobe Workfront Fusion](../../workfront-fusion/functions/map-using-functions.md) .
+If you miss a built-in function, but it is featured by [!DNL Google Sheets], you may exploit it.
+For more information, see [Use [!DNL Google Sheets] functions](../../workfront-fusion/functions/map-using-functions.md#exploiti) in [Map items using functions in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/functions/map-using-functions.md) .

-## Keep Google Sheets from changing numbers into dates
+## Keep [!DNL Google Sheets] from changing numbers into dates

-You might find that a string of numbers that you are using as text is being interpreted as a date in a Google worksheet.
+You might find that a string of numbers that you are using as text is being interpreted as a date in a [!DNL Google] worksheet.
 For example, you type 1-2019, intending it as text, but Google interprets it as a date.
 You can pre-format the number as plain text to prevent this.

-1. In Google Sheets, highlight the column or cell containing the number or numbers.
+1. In [!DNL Google Sheets], highlight the column or cell containing the number or numbers.
-1. Click **Format** > **Number** > **Plain text**.
+1. Click **[!UICONTROL Format]** > **[!UICONTROL Number]** > **[!UICONTROL Plain text]**.

-Another workaround in [!DNL Workfront] Fusion is to type an apostrophe (') before a number, for example, '1-2019 or '1/47.
-The apostrophe does not display in the cell after the data is sent from [!DNL Workfront] Fusion.
+Another workaround in [!DNL Workfront Fusion] is to type an apostrophe (') before a number, for example, '1-2019 or '1/47.
+The apostrophe does not display in the cell after the data is sent from [!DNL Workfront Fusion].